pingswept/me30-website/content/logistics/syllabus.md

 We have a *very* wide spectrum of experience in this class.
 Note that the project requirements do not include any kind of performance target (like, "make a robot that can run faster than 18 mph"), but rather broad categorical requirements, like "Your circuit must run off batteries."
 In this example, we do care whether you made a legitimate attempt to make the circuit run off batteries; we don't care how well your circuit works, because that's based largely on your level of experience relative how ambitious a project you tried to build.
 Our goal is to get you to try to build ambitious projects in a few broad categories, not cross some arbitrary threshold that would be easy for some of you and intensely difficult for others.

-Over the course of the five projects you will:
+Over the course of the six projects you will:
 1. Build a prototype and PCB of a breadboard power supply that accepts power from a 12 V wall supply and emits 12 V, 5 V, and 3.3 V at the same time.
+2. Build a very basic motorized game, with a motor that spins in only one direction.
-2. Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
+3. Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
-3. Build an electromechanical game including microcontroller, moving mechanical element, and user input.
+4. Build a more complex electromechanical game including microcontroller, moving mechanical element, and user input.
-4. Build a node including both sensor(s) and actuator(s) in an internet-connected, electronic system.
-5. Combine an internet-connected, electronic system with a moving mechanical element.
+5. Build a an internet-connected, electromechanical device that can traverse a ramp.
+6. Coordinate with other electromechanical devices in an internet-connected system.

 ### Quizzes (0%)

-There will be three short quizzes, one after each of the Projects 2, 3, and 4.
+There will be three short quizzes, one after each of the Projects 1, 3, and 4.
 Each quiz will feature open-response questions aimed at checking your understanding of the big ideas of each project.

 ## Honesty